havenwood/update/README.md

-# Update
+### Update

-Update is a script for running command line updates.
+Update is a simple Ruby script for running sets of updates from your command line.

-RedGreen is just a light module for pretty red and green in your console.

-Add commands to commands.rb and run your script with './update'.
+Edit the lists of commands in commands.rb by modifying the Hash of commands and explanations:

+  COMMANDS = { "locate toasters", "finds all the toasters" }

+Run your updates with one command:

+  update

+Basic options:

+  update -v
+  update -h